Samuel Bronston: Bronston v. United States

 The creditors' attorneys later discovered that Bronston indeed had an active personal bank account in Geneva while he was an active film producer.
 In 1969, he was charged with two federal counts of perjury for denying he had a Swiss bank account and denying he retained an interest in a potential Spanish Symphony film for the Spanish government.
-On October 7, Bronston pled not guilty on both counts in a federal court.
+On 7 October, Bronston pled not guilty on both counts in a federal court.
 In February 1971, a jury found Bronston guilty on one count of perjury.
-A sentence hearing was set for March 16, in which Bronston faced a potential jail sentence of five years.
+A sentence hearing was set for 16 March, in which Bronston faced a potential jail sentence of five years.
 At the time, Bronston had been freed on a $10,000 bond.
 The case was next appealed to the Second Circuit Court.
 In April 1971, a jury upheld the perjury charge.
 Judge Charles H. Tenney stated he disagreed with the jury verdict.
 While he refrained from issuing a jail sentence, nevertheless, Tenney imposed a $2,000 fine against Bronston.
 In December 1971, the U.S. Court of Appeals for the Federal Circuit upheld the perjury charge, in a 2–1 decision.

 The case Bronston v.
 United States ultimately reached the United States Supreme Court.
-On January 10, 1973, the Supreme Court overturned the conviction, in which it ruled that while Bronston's answer was "shrewdly calculated to evade," it did not rise to the level of perjury because he told the literal truth.
-Over two decades later, the case was invoked by President Bill Clinton's attorneys when he was charged with perjury during his impeachment.
+On 10 January 1973, the Supreme Court overturned the conviction, which ruled that while Bronston's answer was "shrewdly calculated to evade," it did not rise to the level of perjury because he told the literal truth.
+Over two decades later, the case was invoked by President Bill Clinton's attorneys when he was charged with perjury during his impeachment trial.

+By January 1973, Bronston had moved to Dallas and relocated his studio operations there, forming Bronston Film International, Inc. His long-dormant project Isabella of Spain was back into development, with Glenda Jackson and John Philip Law in their intended roles, along with Tom Baker and Irene Papas.
+He told the Fort Worth Star Telegram: "And, although I'll continue filming in Spain, with the corporate headquarters in Dallas, I can see that Dallas is the coming area for motion picture production.
+It reminds me a lot of Spain when I first went there to make films 14 years ago."

-Afterwards, Bronston moved to a small apartment in Houston, and was still ambitious to develop historical epics.
-His wife Dorothea stated, "Sam always said, 'Those people take chances and have money so I'm to go there, if they can help me out.'
-He did a lot of borrowing."
-He briefly returned to film producing, and was last credited on Fort Saganne (1984), a French film starring Gérard Depardieu and Catherine Deneuve.
+Bronston briefly returned to film production with Brigham (1977), a biographical film about American religious figure Brigham Young.
+Since Bronston was a devout Catholic, he went to the Vatican to get permission to be involved with the film.
+He also released The Mysterious House of Dr. C. (1979), a reworked version of the 1966 film Dr. Coppelius.
+He was last credited on Fort Saganne (1984), a French film starring Gérard Depardieu and Catherine Deneuve.

 Calle Samuel Bronston in Las Rozas honors its famous neighbor.